RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 ### Thank you

-First this dataset and the Python information comes from is from [Kirill Eremenko](https://www.linkedin.com/in/keremenko/) and [Hadelin de Ponteves](https://www.linkedin.com/in/hadelin-de-ponteves-1425ba5b/) along with the [Super Data Science Team.](https://www.superdatascience.com/).
+First this dataset and the Python information comes from [Kirill Eremenko](https://www.linkedin.com/in/keremenko/) and [Hadelin de Ponteves](https://www.linkedin.com/in/hadelin-de-ponteves-1425ba5b/) along with the [Super Data Science Team.](https://www.superdatascience.com/).
 They provide an excellent quality [data science course](https://www.udemy.com/course/machinelearning/learn/lecture/19229340) on Udemy.

 :::